 Sighing with relief, Lucas nods his head.
-With the adrenaline finally wearing off, the effects of the night’s events and the fact that he hasn’t eaten anything since breakfast converge.
-The world around him begins to swim.
+With the adrenaline finally wearing off, the effects of the night’s events and the fact that he hasn’t eaten anything since breakfast converge causing the world around him begins to swim.

 Aware that Alaine’s eyes are on him Lucas staves off the wave of exhaustion.
 He straightens his spine to keep from swaying on his feet.
 Now is not the time to show weakness.
 Not when she might need him.

 “We’re going to Jamaica hospital,” the paramedic tells him, his eyes following the unbreakable, invisible tether that ties Lucas’ gaze to Alaine.